scrowder1172/pub_height_tracker/README.md

 be taken to avoid using the same file across multiple environments or publishing the file as it could contain credentials.</p>

-<p>Method check: the two lines below can be used during debugging to check where the code is
+<p>The two lines below can be used during debugging to check where the code is
 during execution.
 <br>Source: https://stackoverflow.com/questions/251464/how-to-get-a-function-name-as-a-string